mattgallagher/CwlSignal/README.md

 > This approach will work for Mac/iOS app projects but might not work for App Extensions, Swift Playgrounds and other non-framework scenarios.

 1. In a subdirectory of your project's directory, run `git clone https://github.com/mattgallagher/CwlSignal.git`
-2. Drag the "CwlSignal.xcodeproj" file from the Finder into your own project's file tree in Xcode
+2. Drag the "CwlSignal.xcodeproj" file from the Finder to somewhere your in own project's file tree in Xcode
-3. Add the "CwlSignal.framework" to the "Copy Files (Frameworks)" build phases of any target that you want to include this module.
+3. Drag the "CwlSignal.framework" and CwlUtils.framework" from the "Products" folder of the "CwlSignal" project to the "Copy Files (Frameworks)" build phases of any target that you want to include this module.
-4. Drag the "CwlUtils.framework" from the "Dependencies" group (within the CwlSignal project's file tree) onto the same "Copy Files (Frameworks)" build phase (this item may be red but that shouldn't be a problem).

 That third step is a little tricky if you're unfamiliar with Xcode but it involves: